-- At a later date this summer - the subsidy will increase to 75% coverage (maximum $7500) per student for all students and applications which were already approved may receive a top-up
+- The subsidy has increased to 75% coverage (maximum $7500) per student for all students

-- Effective immediately - post-secondary institutions may receive funding as employers
+- Post-secondary institutions may receive funding as employers

 Students are an ideal source of people-power for short-term projects.
 Employing work term students is an effective recruiting tool, and supports the development of skills in the next generation of Canada’s workforce.

 An eligible employer must be willing to employ a student in a tech-immersive role.
 Tech and non-tech focused organizations are encouraged to apply.

 - You are a registered Canadian business or organization

 - You are not a federal, provincial or municipal government group or a large financial sector employer